aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/dbos-cockroachdb.md

 ### Distributed deployment

 DBOS scales naturally to a fleet of servers.
-All application servers connect to the **same system database** — this is the only coordination point.
+All application servers connect to the **same system database**, the only coordination point.
 By default, each workflow runs on a single server; durable queues distribute work across the fleet with configurable rate and concurrency limits.

 For multi-application setups (e.g., an API server, a data-ingestion service, and an AI agent loop), each application connects to its own isolated system database.
 A single physical database host can serve multiple system databases.
 The **DBOS Client** lets external code enqueue jobs and monitor results across application boundaries.